incu6us/goutils/README.md

 Utils for day-to-day work

 ## Assert library
-* assert.Equals - lib to compare two structs(or its pointer) with skipping a list of fields for exclusion from comparing.
+* assert.Equals - lib to compare two structs(or its pointers, or generic types) with skipping a list of fields for exclusion from comparing.
 (supports only first level fields)
 Example:
 ```go